Can an Employer Refuse to Accommodate Employee in Ontarioachkarlaw-admin

 Employers should consult an employment lawyer to determine what steps to take before refusing to accommodate an employee’s disability.
 Not seeking such advice could result in significant legal fees and damages owing for discrimination in breach of the Code.

 If you are an employer who is seeking information about accommodating an employee’s disability, or an employee who is seeking accommodations for their disability in the workplace, our team of experienced legal professionals can help.
-Contact us by phone toll-free at 1 (866)508-2548 or email us at [email protected] and we would be happy to assist.
+Contact us today at +1 (800)771-7882 or email us at [email protected], and let us help you find the solutions you need to move forward.